RRStoyanov/trello-my-cards/readme.md

-# Trello My Cards - Chrome Extension
+# My Cards For Trello - Chrome Extension

 This extension provides you quick access to all your cards in [Trello collaboration tool](https://trello.com/).
 Cards are grouped by boards and sorted by last activity in card.